Small Volume, Large Potential

 Potential in Tech, Renewables and E-commerce

-Vietnam has witnessed a substantial influx of foreign capital into various domestic industries in recent times.
-Fuelled by a fertile environment for fast-growing start-ups; low labour costs; and a young, tech-savvy, well-educated population, high returns await venture capital (VC) disbursed by funds and other institutional investors.
+Fuelled by a fertile environment for fast-growing start-ups, low labour costs, and a young, tech-savvy, well-educated population, high returns await venture capital (VC) disbursed by funds and other institutional investors.
 In particular, a diverse landscape is developing around young companies with attractive products or business models, especially in the fields of tech and e-commerce.
 This trend is accelerating as Vietnamese entrepreneurs become more familiar with the benefits of working with professional investors.

-Likewise, Vietnam is creating increasingly favourable conditions for investment into its overall infrastructure by promoting public-private partnerships (PPP) and revising its laws to include foreign bidders in publicly-funded infrastructure projects.
+Likewise, Vietnam is creating increasingly favourable conditions for investment into its overall infrastructure by promoting public-private partnerships (PPPs) and revising its laws to include foreign bidders in publicly-funded infrastructure projects.

 The good news is that the regulations governing Vietnam's investment environment have improved over the last decade.
 However, closing a transaction can still be arduous and lengthy.
 Regulators are now making licensing procedures more transparent and predictable, although these changes often take time to trickle down to the implementation level of subsidiary government agencies.
 Furthermore, Vietnamese regulations have a reputation for being patchy and ambiguous.
 Laws made in haste to accommodate mushrooming domestic industries are then amended at leisure.
 Shortcomings like these in older laws are therefore only now slowly being rectified.